Enecuum/docs/how-to-mine-bit.md

 Currently, we deploy four components of the BIT Network:  **Proof-of-Activity,** **Proof-of-Stake,** **Proof-of-Work,** and **Fullnode.** Each of them has a specific purpose in the network, and the components can also work separately.

 **Proof-of-Activity** nodes contribute to the network by validating m-blocks containing transactions.
-PoA is distributed through [Enecuum BIT App.](https://app.enecuum.com/bit/bit-app-v.0.11.3.apk) The only difference from Enecuum Masternode App is a little redesign to distinguish our two applications.
+PoA is distributed through Enecuum BIT App which can be downloaded at [bit.enecuum.com](https://bit.enecuum.com/).
 As usual, it requires a minimal stake to start mining; but since BIT is not tradable, you can get it with our [faucet.](https://faucet-bit.enecuum.com/)

 **Proof-of-Stake** nodes receive rewards for voting for a PoS leader that publishes macroblocks.
 In our current BIT implementation, the conditions for becoming a PoS node are simplified -- all you need is to have is a non-zero balance and specify an arbitrary secret PoS share.
 In the final protocol version, a PoS candidate is supposed to be in the top 100 wallets list and get a secret PoS share from a PoS coalition according to the corresponding Trinity protocol.